squid-cache/squid-cache.github.io/SquidFaq/TroubleShooting.rst

  * Set the runtime ulimit as described above when starting Squid.
 If running things as root is not an option then get your sysadmin to install a the needed ulimit command in /etc/inittscript (see man initscript), install a patched kernel where INR_OPEN in include/linux/fs.h is changed to at least the amount you need or have them install a small suid program which sets the limit (see link below).

-More information can be found from Henriks [http://squid.sourceforge.net/hno/linux-lfd.html How to get many filedescriptors on Linux 2.2.X and later] page.
+More information can be found from Henriks [[http://squid.sourceforge.net/hno/linux-lfd.html|How to get many filedescriptors on Linux 2.2.X and later]] page.

 === Solaris ===
 Add the following to your ''/etc/system'' file and reboot to increase your maximum file descriptors per process: